darrelzhang/TDWP-5A9D/scatt/README.md

 procs: number of MPI processes

+We also give a bash script "run.sh" in the folder.
+The run options "asy", "int", and "sca" represent reading the asymptotic region, the interaction region potential energy surface, and the time-dependent wave packet scattering，respectively.

 The input file for the program is given as "input" in default.
 All of the output files are in "result" directory.